Communote/communote.github.io/doc/dev_how_plugin.md

 * provide a new authentication mechanism,
 * add your own languages and translations.

 The next chapters will walk you through the creation of such a plugin and will show you some of the extension points.
-The full source code of this tutuorial can be found in `TODO`.
+The full source code of this tutuorial can be found in the [communote-examples repository](https://github.com/Communote/communote-examples/tree/master/communote-tutorial-plugin).

 ## 2.1.1 Create a Plugin